Want to take the stress out of tax season? It starts with staying on top of your books all-year-round with an MTD-compatible tool like FreshBooks.

 - Review your Invoices, Expenses, Payments, Other Income, and Bank Reconciliation

 If you’re VAT-registered and earn above £85,000, HMRC requires you to keep digital records of your taxable income.
 You’ll need to send VAT returns using MTD-compatible software too.
 This also applies to:

 - VAT-registered businesses earning under £85,000 from April 2022

 - Self-employed business owners and landlords earning above £10,000 from April 2023 (for income tax, not VAT)

-Luckily, FreshBooks is already MTD-compliant.
-You can easily create VAT return reports and file them directly with HMRC straight from your FreshBooks account.
+FreshBooks is MTD-compatible.
+You can easily create VAT return reports for your accountant to review, before filing them directly with HMRC from your FreshBooks account.
 Say goodbye to late filings and hello to submitting on time, every time.

 6. Quarterly VAT Returns